Jason2Brownlee/QuakeArchiveSearch/README.md

 * Output all quake websites (added via lists) with `src/quake_websites_list.py`
 * Report all quake file urls for wishlist files not in wishlist urls via `src/wishlist_url_checker.py`

+## TODO

+* Add URLs discovered from a crawl of Quake CDs on archive.org (magazines, compilations, tools, etc.).
+* Add URLs discovered from a crawl of Quake CD files (may require a download first).
+* Add URLs discovered from a crawl of current Quake websites.
+* Add URLs discovered from a crawl of quake USENET archives.
+* Add URLs discovered from a crawl of quake mailing list archives.